aviflax/resume/resume.md

 * Built and refined the team and its strategy, processes, and culture
 * Designed and built a pre-alpha ERP system with a focus on manufacturing customers
-* Tech: PostgreSQL, C#, Playwright, GitHub Actions, Kafka, Azure Cloud, Terraform, Bicep
+* Tech: PostgreSQL, C#, Playwright, GitHub Actions, Kafka, Azure Cloud, Terraform, Bicep, Docker

 #### Trudy *<nobr>Principal Software Engineer</nobr>* *2023–2024*